se4ai/se4ai.github.io/index.md

     - For example,
 [Majumder et al.](majumder-2018) used k-means clustering to divide up a complex text mining problem, then apply optimizers within each cluster.
 They report that this method speeds up their processing by up to three orders of magnitude.

-Our point here is that,  when used in combination, data miners and optimizers and theorem provers offer a rich tapestry of tools that software engineers can weave together to achieve a variety of goals.
-The good thing about that is that as our tools offer us more choices, they also offer us more ethical choices.
+Our point is this,  AI tools
+offer a rich tapestry of tools that software engineers can weave together to achieve a variety of goals.
+That means that our our tools can offer us more choices.
+Which means, in turn, that  they are also offer us more ethical choices.
 So we suggest to you that when you start a new AI project:

-- Your  first question should **not** be  be  "what data miners should I apply to this data?".
+- Your  first question should **not** be (e.g.) "what data miners should I apply to this data?".
 - Rather, it should be  "what are the ethical requirements of this development?
 And how can we best support those requirements?".

 Please enjoy this book.
 If you are teaching this material at